-If you are an employee of an insolvent company it is likely that your employer will have engaged an insolvency professional who should eat to all employees to explain your employment rights.
+If you are an employee of an insolvent company it is likely that your employer will have engaged an insolvency professional who should contact all employees to explain your employment rights.
 There are two main likely outcomes of a formal insolvency process for employees.

 Business administration proceedings